guonan627/swimschool/README.md

 ## Current Status

-- Frontend - complete
+- web app - complete
-- Backend - complete all the frontend required APIs and almost admin panel required APIs
+- backend - complete all the frontend required APIs and almost admin panel required APIs
-- Admin panel(react) - 90% completed except for a small bug.
+- Admin panel(react) - 90% completed except for a small bug.please check the admin panel at https://github.com/guonan627/swimschool-admin-panel

 ## What to do next for improvement if time allowed